kaanadaleti/DSA210-Project/README.md

 - Event timing is approximated using publicly reported dates, which may introduce measurement noise in defining the exact pre and post event windows.

 - Machine learning models show limited generalization ability across cases, indicating that predictive performance is sensitive to feature selection and dataset structure.

+## AI Assistance Disclosure

+AI tools (including ChatGPT) were used as supportive tools during the development of this project for:

+- Debugging and refactoring Python code
+- Improving visualization clarity and readability
+- Assisting in structuring the README

+All data collection, feature engineering decisions, hypothesis formulation, and final interpretations were performed by me.

 ## Tools Used